alanwjunior/wlck-finance-control/README.md

   timeSession: 30, // time to expire the user session in minutes };
 ```
+4. Run `npm install` to install all the project dependencies.

-Run `ng serve` for a dev server.
+5. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build